embeddedkink/embeddedkink.github.io/index.md

 ### Chastity devices

-We maintain a fork of [Space Buck's](https://github.com/heyspacebuck) parametric chastity cage [here](https://github.com/embeddedkink/parametric-chastity-cage).
-Our goal is to add small improvements for easier printing.
-While it is a good cage, this project will make way for a belt soon.
+We maintained a fork of [Space Buck's](https://github.com/heyspacebuck) parametric chastity cage [here](https://github.com/embeddedkink/parametric-chastity-cage).
+Work on this project has stagnated for the time being.

-Printable chastity belts are less commonplace than printable chastity cages.
-Some experimentation has been done at the EKI headquarters but version 0.1 is still far away.